Ransomware infects City of Racine computer systems

 The city’s Management Information Systems department worked Friday to determine the extent of the infection, and followed protocols to restore its systems and reported the incident to authorities at the state and federal level.

-MIS is working this weekend with the city’s cybersecurity insurer “to develop a detailed plan to restore and recover systems without spreading the ransomware,” according to a statement from Shannon Powell, the city’s communications director.
+MIS worked over the weekend with the city’s cybersecurity insurer “to develop a detailed plan to restore and recover systems without spreading the ransomware,” according to a statement from Powell.

-“MIS is working diligently over the weekend to contain the ransomware and run the necessary backups to bring systems online so that the City can return to business as usual on Monday morning or shortly thereafter,” Powell said in a statement Saturday evening.
-“We are also conducting an investigation into the cause and scope of the investigation, including whether any data housed by the City was accessed or acquired by the ransomware actor.”
+“We are also conducting an investigation into the cause and scope of the investigation, including whether any data housed by the City was accessed or acquired by the ransomware actor,” Powell said in a statement Saturday evening.

 CISA warns that “ransomware can be devastating to an individual or an organization.”